MengYunWang/Protocol-rsfmri-analysis/README.md

 - use [**FIX**](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIX) to clean the data

-    Tips: About linking with R in settings.py, you dont need to install R=3.4 as stated in the README (macOS), just link to your R and install the packages.
+    Tips: About linking with R in ***settings.py***(see an example up), you dont need to install R=3.4 as stated in the README (macOS), just link to your R and install the packages.
 First, you install the package "devtools", then use the function install_version to install the requested packages.
 But pay attention to the package "party", because it need several dependencies (mvtnorm, multcomp, coin as stated in README) to install.
 - use FSL function *applywarp* to standardize the functional data

 #### (3) Further analysis